 Select Export as a trusted service.

-You'll now need to add the relevant role assignment on the destination Event Hub.
+You need to add the relevant role assignment on the destination Event Hubs.

 To add the relevant role assignment on the destination Event Hub: